Fake Police Encounter: An Evil To Rule Of Law

 Fake Encounters And Violations Of The Human Rights

 The Supreme Court of India in Om Prakash v.
 State of Jharkhand held that the main duty of the police is to arrest the accused and put them up for trial in front of the court and it is not the duty of the police to kill the accused merely because he is a criminal.
 Article 21 of the Indian Constitution provides personal liberty and protection of life to every individual and no one shall be deprived of his life or personal liberty except according to the procedure established by law.
 In Satyavani Ponrai v.
-Samuel Raj, the Apex Court held that fair investigation is compulsory under Articles 14, 21 and 39 of the Indian Constitution.
+Samuel Raj, the Apex Court held that fair investigation is compulsory under Articles 14, 21, and 39 of the Indian Constitution.
 In Anita Khushwaha v.
 Pushap Sudan, it was held that access to justice is a fundamental right of an individual guaranteed under Article 14 and Article 21 of the constitution.
-Hence, not providing an opportunity to the accused to be heard, fair criminal trial, judgement based on evidence would lead to the violation of fundamental rights guaranteed to accused.
+Hence, not providing an opportunity for the accused to be heard, fair criminal trial, and judgment based on evidence would lead to the violation of fundamental rights guaranteed to the accused.

 Also Read: PUCL MOVES SC TO CONSTITUTE A SIT TO INVESTIGATE INTO THE ENCOUNTER OF VIKAS DUBEY